tournesol-app/tournesol/docs/architecture-decision-log/adr_template.md

 ### Constraints

-Capture any additional constraints to the environment that the chosen position might pose.
+Include any additional constraints to the environment that the chosen position might pose.

 ### Positions